skillrepos/cspaces-intro/labs.md

 ![Splitting terminal](./images/spaces13.png?raw=true "Splitting terminal")

 9. After this, you'll have two side-by-side terminals.
-To the far right, you'll have a list of terminals and if you hover over the bash command entry, you can see the running process info.
+To the far right, you'll have a list of terminals and if you click in that section and hover over the bash command entry, you can see the running process info.

 ![Split terminal](./images/spaces14.png?raw=true "Split terminal")

-10. In your new terminal start typing 'code -d'.
+10. In your new terminal start typing **code -d ** (include a space after -d).
 Then, let's swap the right terminal with the left.
 Hover over the terminal list and drag the bottom (right) one up over the top (left) one.
 After you're done, you can drag the dividing line to make more room in the left-hand session.

 ![Swapping terminals](./images/spaces15.png?raw=true "Swapping terminals")

-11. Click on the 'roar-complete.yaml.configmap' file on the left and drag it over and drop it next to the 'code -d' command.
+11. Click on the **roar-complete.yaml.configmap** file on the left and drag it over and drop it next to the 'code -d ' command.

 ![Comparing file 1](./images/spaces16.png?raw=true "Comparing file 1")

-12. **Type at least one space after the first file name.**  Now do the same "drag and drop" for the 'roar-complete.yaml' file, selecting it and dropping it after the other file and the spaces.
+12. **Type at least one space after the first file name.**  Now do the same "drag and drop" for the **roar-complete.yaml** file, selecting it and dropping it after the other file and the spaces.

 ![Comparing file 2](./images/spaces17.png?raw=true "Comparing file 2")